eoyebami/eoyebami.github.io/posts/eks/2023-10-03-k8-deployments.md

           name: nginx-http-port
         - containerPort: 443
           name: nginx-https-port
-      terminationGracePeriodSeconds: 30 # grace period for kubelet to wait between triggering a shut down of a failed container, default is 30s
 ```

 * NOTE: status `4/4` means 4 out of the 4 containers specified in the template, have been deployed (includes the helper containers)